It happens when that long-awaited item finally drops.

 What does a backorder mean?

+Backordering an item means the shopper can buy the item now and receive it at a future date when the item is in stock and available.
 When an order contains a backordered item, it can’t be packed and shipped immediately given the lack of physical inventory at the time.
-If there are other items in the same order that are in stock, the order may be split and shipped in phases.
+If there are other items in the same order that are in stock, the order may be split and shipped at different times, with the backordered items being shipping at a later date.

 Backorder vs. out of stock